 The college offers bachelor's and master's degrees and a number of professional credentials.
 Programs are offered through seven academic departments which are supplemented by a variety of resources including the Armstead Center for Communication Disorders and the Child Development Laboratory Preschool.
+The college, housed in William Sweeney Hall, offers two computer laboratories that are open to both undergraduate and graduate students.
 Students also have access to other high tech education applications.